 Since his big-money move from the Mediterranean principality last summer, former Monaco man Tiemoue Bakayoko has struggled to impose himself on the Chelsea midfield to the extent many Blues fans will have hoped.

 France boss Didier Deschamps has a lot of faith in the 23-year-old, recently labelling him a ‘complete footballer’.
 He picked up his first international cap last March and will certainly play a part on the French squad, which has landed itself in a relatively easy group with Australia, Denmark and Peru.
-Subsequently, their betting odds for Russia 2018 have shortened significantly to 11/2 to win the tournament outright.

 There have been reports in the national press that Gary Cahill’s place in the England starting XI is under threat.
 The Blues skipper has certainly not been at his assured best in recent months and was justifiably dropped from the line-up for the recent Champions League clash with Barcelona.